Relationship between the Romanian Orthodox Church and the Iron Guard: Under communist rule and in exile (1945–1989)

 Under communist rule after World War II, some clergymen were imprisoned for their collaboration with the fascists, while others became informers of the communist secret police, the Securitate.
 Many priests who had been active in Transnistria faced prosecution.
 Communist prosecutors were specifically looking for connections to the Iron Guard, rather than investigating persecution of Jews.

-Metropolitan Bǎlan narrowly avoided being purged; he later supported the communists in their dissolution of the Romanian Greek Catholic Church.
-Much like their spiritual master Bǎlan, the staff at the Academy of Theology in Sibiu generally adapted well to the new regime.
+Metropolitan Bălan narrowly avoided being purged; he later supported the communists in their dissolution of the Romanian Greek Catholic Church.
+Much like their spiritual master Bălan, the staff at the Academy of Theology in Sibiu generally adapted well to the new regime.
 Some, such as Liviu Stan or future metropolitan Nicolae Mladin, managed to advance their careers in remarkable manner despite their fascist past.

 Visarion Puiu was sentenced to death in absentia in 1946 for his involvement in Transnistria, his relations with the Legionary movement and his collaboration with the Nazis in the final stages of the war.
 Later, he was also defrocked by the Holy Synod.
 He became the head of an independent diocese established by the Orthodox Romanians in Paris after 1948.
 In this new position, he placed legionnaire priest Vasile Boldeanu, in charge of the largest Parisian congregation.
 Horia Sima, who had survived the War and remained the leader of a now exiled Iron Guard, recognized the importance of émigré Orthodox Church structures and re-established contact with Puiu in 1949.

 Paradoxically the death sentence did not prevent the communist regime from reaching out to Puiu and trying to recruit him in later years.
 According to a secret document dated 1955, Puiu asked the communist leader Gheorghiu Dej for the full restoration of his clerical rank, as he wished to be appointed Metropolitan of Moldavia.
 The demands were so unreasonable that the regime concluded Puiu was not genuinely interested in returning to Romania.
 He died in Paris in 1964.